Isotretinoin for Acne

 How Well It Works

-Isotretinoin is very effective for controlling most types of acne and for clearing it up for long periods of time.2
+Isotretinoin is very effective for controlling most types of acne and for clearing it up for long periods of time.1

-- Miscarriage and serious birth defects.
-The most dangerous side effects of retinoid medicine are miscarriage and serious birth defects in babies whose mothers took the medicines during pregnancy.
+The most dangerous side effects of this medicine are miscarriage and serious birth defects in babies whose mothers took the medicines during pregnancy.
 Women who can get pregnant need to use two forms of birth control so that they do not become pregnant while they are taking retinoid medicine.
 The risk of birth defects and miscarriage goes away about 1 month after the medicine is stopped.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)